hazelcast/hazelcast-code-samples/testing/README.md

 # Testing samples

-Testing applications that use Hazelcast (IMDG and Streaming) requires care to validate the behaviour at various levels - from unit to system tests - given Hazelcast’s distributed, eventually consistent and asynchronous behaviour.
+Testing applications that use Hazelcast (for caching, co-located compute and streaming) requires care to validate the behaviour at various levels - from unit to system tests - given Hazelcast’s distributed, eventually/strongly consistent and asynchronous behaviour.

 Hazelcast provides tools to simplify writing unit/component/integration tests of such applications.